Your complete guide to what to expect when buying marijuana in a recreational state.

 In Which States Can I Buy Recreational Marijuana?

-A state ID or driver’s license from any state proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.:
+A state ID or driver’s license from any state or a passport proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.:

 With fully established recreational marijuana programs in these states, dispensaries have been licensed to distribute marijuana to anyone of legal age.

-Maine, Massachusetts, and Vermont have also legalized recreational marijuana.
+Michigan, Maine, Massachusetts, Illinois, and Vermont have also legalized recreational marijuana.
 However, as of now, there are no legal dispensaries licensed in these markets, so consumers aren’t able to purchase marijuana yet.